tiacsys/bridle/doc/lpnb/dm_glossary.rst

 Downstream
    The repository that is forked off an upstream.

-LPN repository
+TiaC repository
-   An |LPNB| repository that does not have an externally maintained, open-source upstream.
-It is exclusive to Li-Pro.Net.
+   An |TIAC| repository that does not have an externally maintained, open-source upstream.
+It is exclusive to |TIAC|.

 OSS repository
-   An |LPNB| repository that tracks an upstream Open Source Software counterpart that is externally maintained.
+   An |TIAC| repository that tracks an upstream Open Source Software counterpart that is externally maintained.

 Commit